Your SaaS product is solving a real need. You’ve built something customers love.

 Example from SaaS: ClickUp runs paid ads for “Monday.com alternative”; a competitor keyword; and lands users on a side-by-side comparison page with a strong CTA.
 Copy their SEO strategy.

-If your traffic graph is flat or your blog is just a cost center, we’ll fix that.
+If your blog feels like a cost center, let’s change that.

 Let’s make SEO your best-performing growth channel.